SIMMORSAL/Vextra/ShopPage.md

 Sporting a powerful and flexible page creation engine that is easy to use and fast to work with.

 There's a special package developed for this website, named RichContent.
 It allows you to create beautiful and animated pages very fast and nearly anybody can make pages with it easily by editing a javascript Object.
+You can also setup your CMS to make things even easier.
 Here's [some examples](https://vextra.vercel.app/portfolio) made with it.

 Vextra is written using a combination of NextJS, TypeScript, and Emotion, the latter provided by MaterialUI package.